-The Paralegal Studies Program offers the Post-Baccalaureate Program in three different formats: a full-time day program and a part-time evening program at Roosevelt University's Gage Building, located at 18 S. Michigan Avenue in Chicago; and a Saturdays-online program at our suburban Schaumburg, Illinois campus.
+The Paralegal Studies Program offers the Post-Baccalaureate Certificate at Roosevelt University's Gage Building, located at 18 S. Michigan Avenue in Chicago in two different formats: a full-time day schedule and a part-time evening schedule.
+Additional scheduling options are available and can be developed on a case-by-case basis to meet the needs of individual students.
+Eight, three-semester hour courses are required to earn the certificate.
+Details on the curriculum, including course descriptions can be found in the Roosevelt University Graduate Catalog.
+Search for Paralegal Studies under Degree Programs or Programs of Study.
 The Post-Baccalaureate Program is a non-credit certificate program.
 Students must have completed their bachelor’s degree before starting classes in order to be eligible for this program.
 Apply for the Post-Baccalaureate Program.

-Click here for the tution and fee structure for our Post-Baccalaurate Certificate Programs.
+Click here for the tuition and fee structure for our Post-Baccalaureate Certificate Programs.

 The American Bar Association does not approve fully online programs.
 Accordingly, this program may not be completed entirely in an online format.
-However, certain courses in the program are offered online as indicated in the course descriptions and course schedules.
+However, certain courses in the program are offered online as indicated in the course schedules.
 In order to maintain consistency with ABA requirements, students are required to take at least ten semester credits or the equivalent, of legal specialty courses through traditional classroom instruction.
-Our Saturdays In Schaumburg/Online format offers the maximum number of online courses permitted within American Bar Association Guidelines.

 Admission for Non-Certificate or Non-Degree Seeking Students: Graduates of the Paralegal Studies Program are invited to take additional classes in the program.
 Graduates wishing to do so should contact the Paralegal Studies Program office for registration information.
 All other individuals wishing to take classes in the program must apply to the program and pursue one of the available program options.